 North Cornwall · TR5

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In St Agnes, that work is shaped by the place itself — St Agnes is a former mining village on the north coast with a strong artistic community, AONB and World Heritage designation, and dramatic coastal mining ruins (Wheal Coates) on its doorstep, with a building stock that leans toward miners' terraces and Victorian villas.
+In St Agnes, that work is shaped by the place itself — St Agnes is a former mining village on the north coast with a strong artistic community, AONB and World Heritage designation, and dramatic coastal mining ruins (Wheal Coates) on its doorstep, with a building stock that leans toward modern coastal architect builds and AONB-sensitive replacement dwellings.

 Why St Agnes is its own job.

-Conservation Area covers Vicarage Road, Town Hill and the church area.
+The planning backdrop in North Cornwall is real, not abstract: conservation Area covers Vicarage Road, Town Hill and the church area.
 AONB, Heritage Coast and World Heritage Site designations across the parish.
 Mining heritage shapes most planning conversations.
 For loft conversion specifically, parts of St Agnes sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; the wider area forms part of the Cornish Mining World Heritage Site, which adds a heritage assessment layer to most material changes; coastal salt-laden air around St Agnes drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every St Agnes project as a TR5-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the TR5 parish brief as the design brief and the St Agnes application has somewhere to land.
+Whether the project is on modern coastal architect builds in the centre or further out toward Porthtowan, the loft conversion response is locally tuned.

 Planning note